Multiview Random Vector Functional Link Network for Predicting DNA-Binding Proteins: Data Preprocessing and Feature Extractions

 \subsection{Features of DBP}

 In this subsection, we detail the DBP sequence from three different perspectives: physicochemical properties, evolutionary information, and amino acid composition.
-These views are transformed into feature matrices using various extraction algorithms: Multi-scale Continuous and Discontinuous (MCD) \citep{you2014prediction} for amino acid composition; Normalized Moreau-Broto Autocorrelation (NMBAC) \citep{ding2016predicting} for physicochemical properties; and Pseudo Position-Specific Scoring Matrix (PsePSSM) \citep{liu2015pse}, PSSM-based Discrete Wavelet Transform (PSSM-DWT) \citep{nanni2012wavelet}, and PSSM-based Average Blocks (PSSM-AB) \citep{cheol2010position}, for evolutionary information.
+These views are transformed into feature matrices using various extraction algorithms: Multi-scale Continuous and Discontinuous (MCD) \cite{you2014prediction} for amino acid composition; Normalized Moreau-Broto Autocorrelation (NMBAC) \cite{ding2016predicting} for physicochemical properties; and PSSM-based Discrete Wavelet Transform (PSSM-DWT) \cite{nanni2012wavelet}, Pseudo Position-Specific Scoring Matrix (PsePSSM) \cite{liu2015pse}, and PSSM-based Average Blocks (PSSM-AB) \cite{cheol2010position}, for evolutionary information.